International Anti-Racism Institutional Wireframe Cohort (ARC)

 Please see our FAQs and get in touch with the ARC team below should you have any additional questions about the upcoming 2023 cohort.
 Participants can login below to access previous recordings, materials, and an online directory.

 Complete the enrollment process

-Pay with a check or credit card and get in touch with Kellie if you have any questions or would like a sample press toolkit to publicize your organization’s involvement as an equity champion.
+More details for 2023 coming soon.
+Feel free to get in touch with Olivia if you have any questions or would like a sample press toolkit to publicize your organization’s involvement as an equity champion.